dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 `true`, source host and source port are expressed in numerical form.
 This is recommended because it's faster than an additional (internal) rDNS query.

+	friend inet_dgram& operator>>(inet_dgram& sock, string& dest);

+Stream-like read from (connected!) socket: Reads at most `dest.size()` bytes from socket and puts them to the string.
+If less than `dest.size()` characters could be read, the string is resized to the number of read characters.
+One read call normally returns one datagram
 # libunixsocket++

 Not implemented yet.